ocaml/ocaml.org/data/planet/mirage/ocaml-tls-the-protocol-implementation-and-mitigations-to-known-attacks.md

 MD5</a> lead to vulnerabilities, and even others are due to incorrect usage of TLS (<a href="http://www.theregister.co.uk/2013/08/01/gmail_hotmail_hijacking/">truncation attack</a> or
 <a href="http://breachattack.com/">BREACH</a>).
 Finally, some weaknesses are in the protocol
 itself.
-Extensive <a href="http://eprint.iacr.org/2013/049.pdf">overviews</a> of <a href="http://www.mitls.org/wsgi/tls-attacks">attacks on
+Extensive <a href="http://eprint.iacr.org/2013/049.pdf">overviews</a> of <a href="http://www.mitls.org/wsgi/tls-attacks - [404 Not Found]">attacks on
 TLS</a> are available.</p>
 <p>We look at protocol level attacks of TLS and how <a href="https://github.com/mirleft/ocaml-tls">ocaml-tls</a>
 implements mitigations against these.  <a href="https://tools.ietf.org/html/rfc5246#appendix-D.4">TLS 1.2 RFC</a> provides an overview of attacks and mitigations, and we <a href="https://github.com/mirleft/ocaml-tls/issues/31">track</a> our progress in covering them.
-This is slightly out of date as the RFC is roughly six years old and in the meantime more attacks have been published, such as the <a href="http://www.educatedguesswork.org/2009/11/understanding_the_tls_renegoti.html">renegotiation flaw</a>.</p>
+This is slightly out of date as the RFC is roughly six years old and in the meantime more attacks have been published, such as the <a href="http://www.educatedguesswork.org/2009/11/understanding_the_tls_renegoti.html - [404 Not Found]">renegotiation flaw</a>.</p>
 <p>As <a href="http://mirage.io/blog/introducing-ocaml-tls">already mentioned</a>, we track all our
 <a href="https://github.com/mirleft/ocaml-tls/issues?labels=security%20concern&amp;page=1&amp;state=closed">mitigated</a> and <a href="https://github.com/mirleft/ocaml-tls/issues?labels=security%20concern&amp;page=1&amp;state=open">open</a> security issues on our GitHub